 The production, spread, and use of scholarly knowledges differs across places, and their distinct local configurations are conditioned by a variety of immaterial and material factors such as values systems, ontologies and epistemologies, methods, material capabilities, and organizational and political constraints.
-This research avenue questions how ‘world politics’ is researched and taught in and beyond academia.
-It develops this focus through comparative empirical work, lending special attention to the question of how specialized ‘international knowledge’ is being pluralized both within and beyond International Relations and Political Science.
+This research avenue questions how ‘world politics’ is researched and taught in academia.
+It develops this focus through comparative empirical work, lending special attention to the question of how specialized ‘international knowledge’ is pluralized both within and beyond International Relations and Political Science.

 Counter-mapping the discipline: The archipelago of Western IR teaching

 Who teaches whose and what kind of knowledge at leading US and European IR schools?
 This chapter in the upcoming SAGE Handbook of the History, Philosophy and Sociology of International Relations analyses the core IR courses of 23 universities.
 The chapter unpacks these courses’ paradigmatic penchants and the authorship on which they draw.
 By looking at the ‘instructed’ and not the ‘published discipline’, it seeks to draw another picture of International Relations scholarship.
 In doing so, the aim is to problematize the powerful ontologies of scholarly work that underpin existing mappings of the discipline.

 Paradigmatic penchants in core IR courses & sources of international knowledge

 Hagmann, Jonas; Biersteker, Thomas (2018).
 Counter-mapping the discipline: The archipelago of Western International Relations teaching.
 In: Gofas, Andreas; Hamati-Ataya, Inanna; Onuf, Nick (eds.).
 The SAGE Handbook of the History, Philosophy and Sociology of International Relations, pp428-445.
 London/New York: SAGE.
 PDF / Illustrations